jmagi98/QtTCPServer/README.md

 # Qt TCP Server

-- Basic Qt application and TCP server.
+- Qt application and TCP server.
+Reusable and can be integrated with any number of applications.
 Followed along from Chris Zurbirggs TD tutorials

+- Server Uses QtNetwork to create a TCP server and the demo client uses vanilla python